Privacy Risks in Reinforcement Learning for Household Robots: CONCLUSION

+In this section, we introduce gradient inversion in reinforcement learning, a method to reconstruct the training data sample from the gradient of RL algorithms, including the multimodal state $s$, action $a$, and supervisory signal, for example, the target Q-value $Q(s, a)$ or the return $R_t$.
+Note that the reward may not be recoverable when not used in the gradient calculation.
+The input data are reconstructed by optimization-based gradient inversion.
+To reconstruct the input of different types of models, we propose separate optimization stages.
+To cope with complex objective functions of the RL algorithms, we propose to calculate the reconstructed gradient $g^{\text{rec}}$ from the error direction, instead of the original objective function.
+With the objective-function-agnostic gradient calculation, our method can be transferred to other RL algorithms with various objectives.
+Action and supervision signals are reconstructed using rule-based methods.

-\textbf{Active Perception Task.} Active Perception~\cite{ding2023learning, kotar2022interactron, ammirato2017dataset} is a prevalent embodied AI task to enable robots to capture data in a better position to increase the confidence and accuracy of detection.
-Since it requires private information about the user room, we select it as the example task to apply the gradient inversion attack.
-In this task, the state contains depth image $s_d$, RGB image $s_i$, and coordinate $s_c$ that indicates the position of the target object in the images.
+We demonstrate our method with the active perception task, where the state $s$ contains the depth image $s_d$, RGB image $s_i$, and the coordinate $s_c$ that indicates the position of the target object in the images.
+The images are processed by convolution layers, while the coordinate vector is processed by linear layers.
+The features are then concatenated and processed with linear layers.
 The action space is discrete with seven movement options.
-Similar to~\cite{ding2023learning}, the reward is defined by the confidence score obtained from an object detection model.
-The policy network predicts Q-values $\hat{Q}(s, a)$ for all possible actions given the input $s=\{s_d, s_i, s_c\}$.
-The images are first processed by convolution layers $F_\text{conv}$, and the coordinate vector is processed by linear layers $F_\text{linear}$.
-The detailed network structure can be found in Appendix~\ref{app:network}.
+The reward $r$ is defined by the confidence score obtained from an object detection model.